nfroidure/Hexa/README.md

 Hexa is a project intended to provide a client side Web based hexadecimal editor.

+It's actually currently just a viewer, but the project is going on ;).

 You can test it there : http://hexa.insertafter.com

 Debugging buffers